 Because it behaves just like any other drive attached to your computer, a ROM drive will show up in Windows Explorer and have an assigned drive letter.
 There is quite a common issue in Windows where the drive completely disappears from My computer in Explorer as if it has been physically unplugged or has broken down.
 Even Device Manager will tell you the drive is still there and functioning correctly with no exclamation marks to denote an issue.

 Before you consider replacing the ROM drive because you think it may be faulty, there are some simple solutions which nearly every time will get the drive back showing properly again in My Computer.
-Here’s a selection of the most common fixes for you to try out if the CD/DVD drive letter is missing from My Computer.

 Fixing the Missing Drive Letter using the Registry